emisgroup/exa-data-analyst-assessment/README.md

 ## Testing Goals
 We are testing your ability to design and scalable usable and readable SQL code, this will be underpinned by using best practices are being aboout to take requirements and create outcomes with value.

-You will have approximately 1 week to complete this task but can as much or as little time as you deem necessary to **demonstrate your understanding of the problem, your range of skills and approach to problem solving**.
+You will have approximately 4-5 days to complete this task but can as much or as little time as you deem necessary to **demonstrate your understanding of the problem, your range of skills and approach to problem solving**.

 Some successful candidates have spent as little as 3 hours whilst others have used the full week because they've enjoyed exploring different ideas, technologies and approaches.

 ## The Tasks

-Part 1:Using the patient data provided identify how many patients there are for each given postcode area to check which area would be best to use for the population you are looking for.Patient counts should be reviewed by gender to make sure there's enough distribution across genders.
+Part 1:Using the patient data provided identify how many patients there are for each given *postcode area* to check which area would be best to use for the population you are looking for.
+Patient counts should be reviewed by gender to make sure there's enough distribution across genders.

 Part 2:
 Using the information you have from part 1 identify the 2 most suitable postcode areas (i.e. largest patient count) and derive a list of patients that fit the following criteria so that you can invite them to take part in a local research study.

 Patients should have:
 * Current diagnosis of asthma, i.e. have current observation in their medical record with relevant clinical codes from asthma refset (refsetid 999012891000230104), and not resolved
-* Have been prescribed medication from the list below, or any medication containing these ingredients (i.e. child clinical codes), in the last 30 years:
+* Have been prescribed medication from the list below, or **any medication containing these ingredients** (i.e. need to find child clinical codes), in the last 30 years:
  * Formoterol Fumarate (codeid 591221000033116, SNOMED concept id 129490002)
  * Salmeterol Xinafoate (codeid 717321000033118, SNOMED concept id 108606009)
  * Vilanterol (codeid 1215621000033114, SNOMED concept id 702408004)